The San Francisco Piers

 Piers 15 and 17

-The Exploratorium, our fascinating, hands-on, science museum, is now located at piers 15/17, in its new and much larger space.
+The Exploratorium, our fascinating, hands-on, science museum, is currently located at piers 15/17.
 More on the Exploratorium.

 Pier 23

-This is the location of the oddly-named Pier 23 Cafe.
-A funky dive, with good seafood and pretty views of the bay form the eating area in back.
+This is the location of the Pier 23 Cafe.
+A laid-back eatery, with good seafood and pretty views of the bay from the seating area in back.

 All day parking is available inside the pier structure for $20 (double for special events).